Ganitzsh/clean-api/README.md

 It will start listening on port 8080, or fail if this port is already in use.

+## Testing

+Tests can be run like this

+    go test ./...

 ## Configuration

 This program accepts YAML or JSON configuration file, it should be placed